belindat/datapower-samples/apic-policies/jwt-generate/Readme.md

   - jwt
    -- Runtime variable in which to place the generated JWT -- If not set jwt generated is written to Authorization Header as Bearer token
+  - jti-claim
+   -- Boolean used to indicate if a JWT ID (jwt) claim should be added to the JWT -- If true a UUID is generated and set as the jwt claim value
   - iss-claim
    -- Runtime variable from which from which a string representing the Principal (iss) that issued the JWT can be retrieved -- The issuer claim, 'iss', identifies the principal that issues the JWT